top of page

 Photo: Brooke Lark/Unsplash

-Thich Nhat Hanh, the renowned Vietnamese Buddhist monk, famously wrote:
+Thich Nhat Hanh, the renowned Vietnamese Buddhist monk, famously wrote about mindfulness:

 Tea is an act complete in its simplicity.